 This is very important.
 I can think of nothing worse than being on one of those big 40+ groups being ferried around on massive coaches.
 This is when group travel can be a total pain, you’ll always be waiting for someone!
 However, they are great for seeing loads of things in a short amount of time and meeting lots of people.

 I only run small group tours.
 I want mine to be exclusive and boutique.
 I don’t want to compete with the big tour companies.
-Usually I only need a minimum of 10 to make it viable but my 2020 tours will be capped at 12 per tour.
+The most I have ever hosted was 22, and that’s plenty big enough for me!
+Usually they’re around 14-16.

 Travel insurance won’t be included in the group tour cost and on my tours it’s imperative (for obvious reasons).
 Just make sure that you’re not doing any activities that you might not be covered for, or if you’re unsure, check with your insurer.